 - Impulsive contradictions.

-Keep in mind that things you want to discuss or ask may have been asked or discussed already.
-Therefor you should always make sure you search before you ask or start a new topic.
+Remember that things you want to discuss or ask may have been asked or discussed already.
+Therefore you should always make sure you search before you ask or start a new topic.

-Make the effort to keep things tidy and in the right place, so that we can spend more time discussing and less cleaning up.
-So please:
+Make an effort to keep things tidy and in the right place, so that we can spend more time discussing and less cleaning up.